 When Elicia Munro-Sutherland puts her mind on something, it’s very rare she doesn’t see it through.
 Munro-Sutherland is a Nehiyaw Anishinaabe Métis woman from Treaty 6 Territory, but was born and spent the majority of her life in Saskatoon, Saskatchewan.

-She is a recent graduate of social work and certificate of reconciliation studies, both from the First Nations University of Canada.
+She is a recent graduate of Indigenous social work degree and certificate of reconciliation studies, both from the First Nations University of Canada.
 On top of this, she also owns a photography and videography business while being a mom of two daughters.

 Her motivation for her career path started out with what she says is the love for her people.